roclimber1/angular2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-> ### NOTE

-> In order to work with the project and to make build the project you need append directory 'nods_modules' to root directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.